m-reuter/arpackpp/INSTALL.md

 ## Install Scripts:

 All dependencies can be installed locally using one of the provided `install-*.sh` shell scripts.
-The scripts use `git` to clone the official repositories.
-By default, the scripts will install into a subdirectory named external.
+The scripts require `curl` or `wget` to download the source code archives from the official Github repositories.
+By default, the scripts will install static libraries into a subdirectory named _external_.

 In case the dependencies should be installed globally (i.e.
 /usr/local), the `-g` switch (or `--global-install`) can be provided (this requires root access).
+Shared libraries can be built using the `-s` switch (or `--shared-libs`).

-To cleanup downloaded and temporary files after build, the `-c` switch (or `--cleanup`) can be used.
+To cleanup temporary build files and the CMake cache, the `-c` switch (or `--cleanup`) can be used.

 If compilers other than the system default should be used, specify them before calling the install scripts: